8 Week Mindfulness (MBCT) Course for Health and Wellbeing

 What is the Cost?

 The course costs £190.
-This includes all the insightful course materials, guided mediations to keep, continuous teacher support and a free app.
+This includes all the insightful course materials, guided mediations to keep and continuous teacher support.